Uvaizee/SnapDrop-File-Sharing-Mobile-Application/README.md

 # 📲 SnapDrop - File Sharing Mobile Application

 A native Android app that lets you share files instantly over a local network — no cables, no internet, just fast peer-to-peer file transfers.
-Inspired by the Snapdrop web app.

 ## 🚀 Features